EmmanuelOBUjunior/pracSite/README.md

 2. btnRippleEffect: This project was built with HTML, CSS and Vaniila Javascript.
 The project reveals a ripple effect on a button depend on the position of the mouse pointer on the button.
 3. DigitalClock: This project was built with HTML, CSS and Vanilla Javascript.
 The project display a real-time digital clock.
 4. ExpenseTracker: This project was built with Reactjs.
 The project is used to track the expense history of the user.
+5. RTCharCounter: This project was built with HTML, CSS, and Vanilla Javascript.
+It is a real-time character counter
+6. DragNDrop: This project was built ith HTML, CSS, and Vanilla Javascript.
+It is a drag and drop feature